dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 The form uses ASP.NET tag helpers to render the correct types of input controls and validation messages based on attributes configured on the underlying data model.

 One problem with this solution is that when the form is submitted, a full page refresh is required to update the state of the page.
 This requires sending a full HTTP payload to the client and it interrupts the users' experience.
-For example, the newly loaded page may result in the scroll position changing thus requiring the user to scroll to find where they left off!
+For example, the newly loaded page may result in the scroll position changing thus requiring the user to scroll to where they left off!

 Of course a full page refresh can be avoided using JavaScript and AJAX to send only the form data to the server and handling the HTTP response to update only a specific fragment of the page.
 This is the approach offered by SPA solutions which simplify the job of developing interactive, client-centric solutions by abstracting common tasks such as managing the state of fragments of pages away from the developer.